nh9k/Custom-Speech-Synthesis-Service-using-Multi-speaker-tacotron/README.md

 - The `learning` was done on the `Linux server`, and the `demonstration`([Demo video](https://nh9k.github.io/ml/Custom-Service.html)) was done on the `Windows server`

-- To use for service, created phrase and composed BGM with synthesized voice using `librosa`
+- To use for service, created phrase and composed BGM with synthesized voice using `librosa` and `pydub`

 - This is the [source code](https://github.com/nh9k/Custom-Speech-Synthesis-Service-using-Multi-speaker-tacotron) of the computer that I demonstrated (`Windows system`)